MicrosoftDocs/nav-content.en-gb/dynamics-nav-app/receivables-apply-payments-auto-reconcile-bank-accounts.md

 ms.date: 03/29/2017
 ms.author: sgroespe
 ms.translationtype: HT
-ms.sourcegitcommit: 4fefaef7380ac10836fcac404eea006f55d8556f
+ms.sourcegitcommit: b9b1f062ee6009f34698ea2cf33bc25bdd5b11e4
-ms.openlocfilehash: 0d7e42db9ef277eb615c6939694a5ef85b0d0283
+ms.openlocfilehash: 33c0661a2ebf9b8d9b817c026a8c9abf0f0eff91
 ms.contentlocale: en-gb
-ms.lasthandoff: 10/16/2017
+ms.lasthandoff: 10/23/2017

 ---
-# <a name="apply-payments-automatically-and-reconcile-bank-accounts"></a>Apply Payments Automatically and Reconcile Bank Accounts
+# <a name="applying-payments-automatically-and-reconciling-bank-accounts"></a>Applying Payments Automatically and Reconciling Bank Accounts
 You must regularly reconcile your bank, receivables, and payables accounts by applying payments recorded in the bank to their related unpaid invoices and credit memos or other open entries in [!INCLUDE[d365fin](includes/d365fin_long_md.md)].

 You can perform this task in the **Payment Reconciliation Journal** window by importing a bank statement file or feed to quickly register the payments.
 Payments are applied to open customer or vendor ledger entries based on matches between payment text and entry information.
 You can review and change automatic applications before you post the journal.
 You can choose to close any open bank account ledger entries related to the applied ledger entries when you post the journal.
 The bank account is automatically reconciled when all payments are applied.